-In the 2015-2017 biennial budget and continued thereafter, the Washington State Legislature provided funding for the Developmental Disabilities Administration (DDA) to develop eight enhanced respite beds for children with developmental disabilities who are age eight or older but under age twenty-one and enrolled in school.
+In the 2015-2017 biennial budget, the Washington State legislature passed ESSB 6052 appropriating funds to the Developmental Disabilities Administration (DDA) for the development and implementation of eight enhanced respite beds for children with developmental disabilities age 8-17 and 18-21 while enrolled in school.
+In the 2017-2019 biennial budget, funds were allocated to allow for full utilization of the service.
+In the 2019-2021 biennial budget, funds were appropriated for an additional five enhanced respite beds.
 The intent is to provide statewide, short-term, community-based, enhanced respite services as an alternative to using respite services in an institutional setting.